pweerd/bigfile/help.md

 For very large files it is difficult to keep them in memory.
 Bigfile uses LZW compression to compress large chunks of memory.
 Because LZW is extremely fast, this combination is typically faster when the system would need to swap memory.

-On my laptop Bigfile loads a 2GB gz json file in ~1 minute into memory (raw: 15GB, LZW compressed < 4GB).
+On my laptop Bigfile loads a 2GB gz json file in ~1 minute into memory (raw: 15GB, LZW compressed ~3GB).

 The exact behavior can be configured via tools->settings.

 ## Copy Line

 The selected line's contents can be copied to the clipboard via the list context menu.
-There is a maximum limit of 10000 lines
+There is a maximum limit of 10000 lines.
+Also, big lines (> 10MB) will be truncated to prevent an out-of-memory

 ## Export